 Some retirement interest-only mortgages are more flexible than others and allow you to pay off some of the capital each month, as well as the interest.
 This will help reduce the total amount owed, which means more of your property can be passed on to your loved ones.

-The second type of equity release is a home reversion plan.
-This allows you to sell all or part of your home below the market value rate in return for a lump sum or regular payments.
+A home reversion plan allows you to sell all or part of your home below the market value rate in return for a lump sum or regular payments.
 You can remain living in your home until you die or move into care, as long as you maintain it.

 Equity release can have major implications for tax, benefits and inheritance, so it’s essential to seek financial advice first.